top of page

 Ordinary Proposal

-Ordinary (Division 1) Proposals
+Ordinary (Division 1) Proposal

 Numerous provisions in the BIA may impact a proposal filing and the risks associated with filing a proposal.
 We advise you to contact one of our Licensed Insolvency Trustees to discuss your options and select the best solution for your financial future.